neo-project/global-blockchain-compliance-hub/_posts/Spain/1111-11-03-spain-tax-and-auditing-requirements.md

 - Total net amount of annual turnover exceeds 2.4 million euros

 ## Not-for-Profit Deductions and Exemptions
-Nonprofit organizations (“NPOs”) that satisfy certain conditions (e.g., foundations that spend at least 70% of net income on in pursuit of its general purpose) are eligible to request exemption from certain taxes on income under the Law on Patronage No 49/2002.
+Nonprofit organizations (“NPOs”) that satisfy certain conditions (e.g., foundations that spend at least 70% of net income in pursuit of its general purpose) are eligible to request exemption from certain taxes on income under the Law on Patronage No 49/2002.
 NPOs may also request exemptions from local taxes from the appropriate tax authority.

 NPOs are exempt from corporate income tax for:
 - Donations and contributions